tdt17/ds_cmp_tealium_extension/extensions/doPlugins_global.README.md

 * event77 (Bilde homepage mobile)
 * event102 (article recommendation)

-The online channels are determined by analysing the referring page URL (document.location.referrer).
-Important criteria are:
-* Is from same or different domain
-* Is from homepage
-* Is from internal recommendation system (Outbrain)
-* Is from search engine result list
-* Is from social media
-* Is from Bild
-* Is from login page

 There are special cases in which the document referrer does not contain the correct referring URL.
 These cases are caused by automated re-directs after: